 · Marketing services providers.

-· Law enforcement or other government and regulatory agencies (e.g., HMRC) and professional bodies or to other third parties as required by, and in accordance with, applicable law or regulation.
+· Law enforcement or other government and regulatory agencies (e.g., HMRC) and professional bodies or other third parties as required by, and in accordance with, applicable law or regulation.

 · Recruitment services providers.